Palystes: Habits

+In the field, Palystes species are usually associated with canopy and open forest on moist, sea-ward aspects of inland mountains, wooded gorges and river valleys, or with low altitude forest and scrub on the coastal plains abutting the Indian Ocean.
+P. superciliosus also occurs in savannah woodland.
+They are night-active wandering hunters that retire into rock, plant or tree crevices, and under loose bark during the day, relying on immobility and cryptic colouring to escape detection.
+They are particularly easily collected in plantation pockets of pine trees in indigenous forest where they are found under the loose bark of felled logs or dead branches.
+Three species are commonly encountered in suburban gardens and homes in the higher rainfall areas of southern Africa.
+Their egg sacs and the protection by the female differ between species.

 Venom

 The size of Palystes spiders, combined with the banding on the underside of the legs exposed when the spider is in threat pose, give them a fearsome appearance.
 An experiment was done in 1959 where a P. superciliosus was allowed to bite an adult guinea pig on the nose.
 The guinea pig died within 7 minutes, leading to a belief that the spider's venom was dangerous.
 However, further research on anaesthetized guinea pigs showed that the original guinea pig had actually died of shock, rather than as a result of the spider's venom.
 In humans a Palystes bite is no more dangerous than a bee sting.
 It causes a burning sensation, and swelling which lasts for a few days.
 Recovery is spontaneous and complete.

 Wasps

 Palystes spiders are also commonly seen paralysed, being dragged by a large wasp called a pompilid or spider wasp.
 Sometimes, the wasp is not present.
 Pompilid wasps only hunt spiders, which they paralyse by stinging them.
 They then drag the spider back to their nest where they lay an egg on the spider, then seal the spider and the egg in.

 When the egg hatches, the larva eats the paralysed spider, keeping the spider alive as long as possible by eating peripheral flesh first, and saving the vital organs till last.
 By doing this, the spider stays fresh long enough for the wasp larva to mature and pupate.

 The pompilid wasp species Tachypompilus ignitus is at least largely a specialist hunter of mature Palystes females.